Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/code_modification_guide/kernel_modifications.md

 ```

 #### 2. Define the AXI stream data type and add the dds process function
-This function simply read the data into the kernel and then send it out through another port.
+This function simply read the data into the kernel and then sends it out through another port.

 Define a new 'pkt' type before the kernel function definition.